Click the issue you want to know more about

 (Spark, SparkSQL, Kudu/ HDFS, Hadoop)

-Research studies in prestigious higher education institutions both in the United States (MIT), Japan (Kanazawa University) and Europe (IST Lisbon) showing results ranging from 3 to 50 times faster depending on the technology.
+Research studies in prestigious higher education institutions both in the United States (MIT), Japan (Kanazawa University) and Europe (IST Lisbon) show results ranging from 3 to 50 times faster.

 Gains in development productivity

-Unicage provides significant reduction on lines of code (depending on language to be converted, for example Cobol application re-writing is a 20:1 ratio).
+Unicage provides a significant reduction of lines of code (depending on the language to be converted, for example Cobol application re-writing is a 20:1 ratio).
 Unicage is also easy to read and understand and provides easily measurable auditing to the usage of the system.